wiicode/cybersecurity-framework/bronze-controls/email-security-and-anti-spoofing/reject-spoof-emails.md

 If you experience any problems, you can revert to the DMARC policy of *p=quarantine* until you are ready to progress again.

+## Closely monitor and update your records

+After updating your DNS records with a DMARC policy of `reject`, we recommend that you closely monitor your reports for at least a 2 week period.

+> As `reject` is the final DMARC policy to implement, we recommend that you continue to monitor your controls.
+{.is-warning}

 # E-mail security and anti-spoofing

 - [Choose an anti-spoofing management tool](/bronze-controls/email-security-and-anti-spoofing/choose-anti-spoofing-management-tool)